andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 ____________________________________

 Nov 5 |
-Topic: Computer and Electronic Music
+Topic: The Drake University Library
-Today: Field trip to the library to research the history of eletronic music MEET IN COWLES LIBRARY ROOM 201
+Today: Field trip to the library for a session about resources, academic search, etc.
+MEET IN COWLES LIBRARY ROOM 45

 ____________________________________